-Data Protection Statement on the processing of personal data related to websites set up under EU-funded projects
+Data protection statement / Privacy statement on the processing of personal data related to websites set up under EU-funded projects

-This processing operation is subject to Regulation (EC) No 45/2001 on the protection of personal data in the Community institutions and bodies on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
-The information in this communication is given pursuant to Articles 11 and 12 of the Regulation (EC) N°45/2001.
+This processing operation is subject to Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

-1. What is the purpose of the processing operation?
+1. What is the nature and purpose of the processing operation?

-Personal data are processed for communication/transparency purposes to provide and make available information on the projects´ activities/initiatives/events, etc. The following main activities are included:
+Personal data is processed for the purposes of communication/transparency to provide and make available information on the projects’ activities/initiatives/events, etc. The following main activities are included:

-- Publication of studies and reports as necessary under each project´s framework;
+- publication of the studies and reports deemed necessary for each project’s framework;

 2. What personal data do we process?